-In the future, migration of the research results into practice is another key issue of the research programme.
-Strategies are to be framed and concepts have to be developed to support the usage of innovative products.
-For example, changes of the legal and secondary regulations or incentive systems are appropriate measures to be considered..
+The migration of the research results into practice is another key issue of the research programme.
+Strategies for science communication are to be framed and concepts have to be developed to support the usage of innovative products.
+For example, initiatives for change of the legal and secondary regulations or incentive systems are appropriate measures to be considered.